How to Start a Coffee Trailer Successfully

 Your overall revenue and income depend on:

-• How often are you working the coffee trailer
+• How often are you working at the coffee trailer

 • The number of customers you serve per day